Welcome to Wiltshire and Swindon Community Messaging

 - You can choose which organisations to receive messages from and the type of information you receive.

-- Currently messages are being sent by Wiltshire Police, Wiltshire Neighbourhood Watch, Dorset and Wiltshire Fire and Rescue Service, Action Fraud and Get Safe Online.
+- Currently messages are being sent by Wiltshire Police, Wiltshire Neighbourhood Watch, Dorset and Wiltshire Fire and Rescue Service, Report Fraud and Get Safe Online.

 - You can also join a Neighbourhood Watch scheme in your area or request to start a new scheme.